We Treat the Full Range of Colon and Rectal Diseases

 We specialize in the latest diagnostic technologies and screening procedures.
 If surgery is required, we use less invasive surgical techniques that result in minimal discomfort and scarring.
 If you have colon, rectal, or anal cancer, our cancer team uses the latest techniques to diagnose and treat your cancer.

 Our experience helping many patients across a range of conditions allows us to personalize the best plan for your recovery.
 Our focus is on getting you back to good health.

-Nonsurgical Disease Management
+Nonsurgical Treatments for Colorectal Disease

 Many colon and rectal conditions may be manageable with diet changes and careful monitoring.
 After a thorough evaluation, we may initially encourage a conservative, nonsurgical approach.
 Increasing water consumption and fiber intake may help with constipation and reduce lower bowel pressure.
 These proactive steps may reduce your symptoms and help you avoid surgery.
 Regular monitoring is essential for proactive colorectal disease care.

 We use high-definition CT and MRI techniques to diagnose colon and rectal diseases.
 The latest 3D tools capture images of tumors, lesions, and inflamed tissue.

 By examining the large intestine, also know as the colon, with a long, flexible lighted tube called a colonoscope, we can identify and remove precancerous polyps.
 We can also take biopsies to help diagnose conditions of the colon and rectum.
 We also perform flexible sigmoidoscopy, a similar endoscopic procedure which allows a look at just the rectum and part of the colon.